ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 rip            0x4000000100	0x4000000100

 ```

-ASCII Hex-value for 'A' is 41
+The ASCII hex value for 'A' is 41.
- We can see how it is currently filling `rcx` and `rdx` registers, which are usually used for passing 4th and 3rd argument to functions.
+We can see how it is currently filling the `rcx` and `rdx` registers, which are usually used for passing the 4th and 3rd argument to functions.
-If we go little bit further and overflow some more...
+If we go a little bit further and overflow some more...

 ```shell
 (gdb) r "$(python -c 'print("A" * 20)')"